superbotx/botX/README.md

 * file_path: The path to the source file, relative path from project root or absolute path if outside project

-### Command name: remove

-Example: `botX remove [module type] [module name]`

-Available arguments:

-* module name: The name of the module which can be found in botX list

-* module_type: The type of module which can be either botX or external

 ### Command name: update

 Example: `botX update [module_type] [module_name]`

 Available arguments:

+* module_type: The type of module which can be either botX or external

 * module name: The name of the module which can be found in botX list

-* module_type: The type of module which can be either botX or external
+### Command name: install

+Example: `botX install`

+Available arguments:

+None

 ### Command name: create